 After each matchday programme this season, we publish the regular column from the Coventry City board on our website.
-Read Coventry City Chief Executive Dave Boddy's column from Saturday's Emirates FA Cup tie against Birmingham City below:
+You can read Coventry City Chief Executive Dave Boddy's column our game against Birmingham City below: